 As youngsters, we often played in the adjoining fields – never for a moment contemplating the beauty and history that surrounded us.
 Those same meadows were often used for football and soccer matches and athletic meetings for local schools and clubs.
 With the McGillycuddy Reeks and Lough Leane on one side and Killarney House on the other, it made for a special arena – a field of dreams of a different kind.

-More recently, Killarney House and Gardens was to be transformed into a concert arena to host a music festival.
+In recent years, Killarney House and Gardens was to be transformed into a concert arena to host a music festival.
 The ill-fated venture never transpired but the controversy at the time helped to reignite the conversation to have Killarney House and Gardens re-opened to the public.

 |Attraction||Killarney House and Gardens|